nodejs/undici/GOVERNANCE.md

 ### Undici Working Group

-The Node.js Undici is governed by a Working Group
-(WG)
-that is responsible for high-level guidance of the project.
+The Node.js Undici project is governed by a Working Group (WG) that is responsible for high-level guidance of the project.

 The WG has final authority over this project including: